ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 Requests for a retweet or Linkedin repost will be done by the foundation staff without any need for validation based on the request coming from an ambassador.
-These requests can be made by TBD.
+These requests can be made through the existing social channel in the OpenJS slack.